-The router's wireless network name (SSID) and password, and security option are preset in the factory.
+The router's wireless network name (SSID), password, and security option are preset in the factory.
 The preset SSID and password can be found on the product label.
 You can customize the wireless settings according to your needs.

-- 1. Visit http://tplinkmodem.net, and log in with the password you set for the router. - 2.
+- 1. Visit http://tplinkmodem.net, and log in with the password or your TP-Link ID. - 2.
 Go to Basic > Wireless page.

-To enable or disable the wireless function:
+• To enable or disable the wireless function:

-Enable the Wireless Network 2.4GHz.
+Enable the 2.4GHz or 5GHz Wireless Network.
 If you don't want to use the wireless function, just uncheck the box.
 If you disable the wireless function, all the wireless settings won't be effective.